javaplus/PizzaApisKata/README.md

 1. Maven 3.x - [Download Maven here](https://maven.apache.org/download.cgi)
    - How to install Maven [Install guide](https://www.mkyong.com/maven/how-to-install-maven-in-windows/)
 1. An IDE or Text Editor (Use your favorite).
 Some options if you don't have one: [SpringSource Tool Suite - Eclipse based](https://spring.io/tools/sts/all) or [Visual Studio Code](https://code.visualstudio.com/)
 1. AWS Account.
-Free tier is should suffice, but you will have to enter a credit card number if you don't have an account already.
+If you are part of the Learnathon, just sign into the [nwmicroservices account](https://nwmicroservices.signin.aws.amazon.com).
+If you are not part of the Learnathon, you need to sign up for an AWS account.
+The Free tier is should suffice, but you will have to enter a credit card number if you don't have an account already.
 [AWS](https://aws.amazon.com/)

 # The GOAL